muesli/crunchy/README.md

 Finds common flaws in passwords.
 Like cracklib, but written in Go.

+Detects:
+ - Empty passwords `ErrEmpty`
+ - Too short passwords `ErrTooShort`
+ - Systematic passwords, like "abcdef" or "654321" `ErrTooSystematic`
+ - Passwords from a dictionary / wordlist `ErrDictionary`

 ## Installation

 Make sure you have a working Go environment.
 See the [install instructions](http://golang.org/doc/install.html).